Serhobo/Chris_Richardson_Introduction/content/post/EDIHARM/index.md

   #Accuracy of the network on the 491 test images: 31.00 %

-  Test Accuracy for class: Alfalfa is 40.00 %
+  *Test Accuracy for class: Alfalfa is 40.00 %
-  Test Accuracy for class: Allium is 20.00 %
+  *Test Accuracy for class: Allium is 20.00 %
-  Test Accuracy for class: Blue Vervain is 20.00 % Test Accuracy for class: Borage is 40.00 %
+  *Test Accuracy for class: Blue Vervain is 20.00 % *Test Accuracy for class: Borage is 40.00 %
-  Test Accuracy for class: Broadleaf Plantain is 20.00 % Test Accuracy for class: Bull Thistle is 0.00 %
-  Test Accuracy for class: Burdock is 80.00 %
+  *Test Accuracy for class: Broadleaf Plantain is 20.00 % *Test Accuracy for class: Bull Thistle is 0.00 % *Test Accuracy for class: Burdock is 80.00 %
-  Test Accuracy for class: Calendula is 60.00 %
+  *Test Accuracy for class: Calendula is 60.00 %
-  Test Accuracy for class: castor_oil_plant is 100.00 %
+  *Test Accuracy for class: castor_oil_plant is 100.00 %
-  Test Accuracy for class: Cattail is 20.00 %
+  *Test Accuracy for class: Cattail is 20.00 %
-  Test Accuracy for class: Chickweed is 60.00 %
+  *Test Accuracy for class: Chickweed is 60.00 %
-  Test Accuracy for class: Chicory is 0.00 %
+  *Test Accuracy for class: Chicory is 0.00 %
-  Test Accuracy for class: Chive Blossom is 0.00 % Test Accuracy for class: Cleavers is 60.00 %
+  *Test Accuracy for class: Chive Blossom is 0.00 % *Test Accuracy for class: Cleavers is 60.00 %
-  Test Accuracy for class: Coltsfoot is 60.00 %
+  *Test Accuracy for class: Coltsfoot is 60.00 %
-  Test Accuracy for class: Common Mallow is 80.00 % Test Accuracy for class: Common Milkweed is 0.00 % Test Accuracy for class: Common Sow Thistle is 80.00 % Test Accuracy for class: Common Vetch is 20.00 % Test Accuracy for class: Common Yarrow is 80.00 % Test Accuracy for class: Coneflower is 20.00 %
-  Test Accuracy for class: Cow Parsley is 40.00 %
+  *Test Accuracy for class: Common Mallow is 80.00 % *Test Accuracy for class: Common Milkweed is 0.00 % *Test Accuracy for class: Common Sow Thistle is 80.00 % *Test Accuracy for class: Common Vetch is 20.00 % *Test Accuracy for class: Common Yarrow is 80.00 % *Test Accuracy for class: Coneflower is 20.00 % *Test Accuracy for class: Cowslip is 0.00 %
-  Test Accuracy for class: Cowslip is 0.00 %
-  Test Accuracy for class: Creeping Charlie is 80.00 % Test Accuracy for class: Crimson Clover is 40.00 % Test Accuracy for class: Crithmum Maritimum is 20.00 % Test Accuracy for class: Curly Dock is 80.00 %
-  Test Accuracy for class: Daisy Fleabane is 80.00 % Test Accuracy for class: Dandellion is 20.00 %
-  Test Accuracy for class: dieffenbachia is 20.00 % Test Accuracy for class: Downy Yellow Violet is 0.00 % Test Accuracy for class: Elderberry is 100.00 %
-  Test Accuracy for class: Evening Primrose is 60.00 % Test Accuracy for class: Fennel is 0.00 %
+  *Test Accuracy for class: Creeping Charlie is 80.00 % *Test Accuracy for class: Crimson Clover is 40.00 % *Test Accuracy for class: Crithmum Maritimum is 20.00 % *Test Accuracy for class: Curly Dock is 80.00 % *Test Accuracy for class: Daisy Fleabane is 80.00 % *Test Accuracy for class: Dandellion is 20.00 % *Test Accuracy for class: dieffenbachia is 20.00 % *Test Accuracy for class: Downy Yellow Violet is 0.00 % *Test Accuracy for class: Elderberry is 100.00 % *Test Accuracy for class: Evening Primrose is 60.00 % *Test Accuracy for class: Fennel is 0.00 %
-  Test Accuracy for class: Fern Leaf Yarrow is 60.00 % Test Accuracy for class: Field Pennycress is 40.00 % Test Accuracy for class: Fireweed is 100.00 %
+  *Test Accuracy for class: Fern Leaf Yarrow is 60.00 % *Test Accuracy for class: Field Pennycress is 40.00 % *Test Accuracy for class: Fireweed is 100.00 %
-  Test Accuracy for class: Forget Me Not is 20.00 % Test Accuracy for class: foxglove is 100.00 %
+  *Test Accuracy for class: Forget Me Not is 20.00 % *Test Accuracy for class: foxglove is 100.00 %
-  Test Accuracy for class: Gardenia is 100.00 %
+  *Test Accuracy for class: Gardenia is 100.00 %
-  Test Accuracy for class: Garlic Mustard is 40.00 % Test Accuracy for class: Geranium is 100.00 %
+  *Test Accuracy for class: Garlic Mustard is 40.00 % *Test Accuracy for class: Geranium is 100.00 %
-  Test Accuracy for class: Ground Ivy is 0.00 %
+  *Test Accuracy for class: Ground Ivy is 0.00 %
-  Test Accuracy for class: Harebell is 40.00 %
+  *Test Accuracy for class: Harebell is 40.00 %
-  Test Accuracy for class: Henbit is 20.00 %
+  *Test Accuracy for class: Henbit is 20.00 %
-  Test Accuracy for class: Herb Robert is 60.00 %
-  Test Accuracy for class: Japanese Knotweed is 0.00 % Test Accuracy for class: Joe Pye Weed is 20.00 % Test Accuracy for class: Knapweed is 0.00 %
+  *Test Accuracy for class: Herb Robert is 60.00 % *Test Accuracy for class: Japanese Knotweed is 0.00 % Test Accuracy for class: Joe Pye Weed is 20.00 % Test Accuracy for class: Knapweed is 0.00 %
   Test Accuracy for class: Kudzu is 60.00 %